Support from FASE's Education Technology Office

 • select a paper size that is supported by the printer you will use to print the assessments (in most cases this will be 8.5"x 11" paper)

-2. Create your assessment
+2. Create New Assessment

 Once you have created and saved your PDF template, you can build the assessment in Crowdmark.

-2. Select Next.
+2. Select Done

 • Double-sided printing: allows for the assessment sheets to be printed double-sided.
 Crowdmark uses this information for the placement of QR codes in the printable fileIf you leave this option unselected, QR codes will be not be printed on the back of each page.
 Double-sided printing is recommended to avoid students placing work on pages without QR codes.

-• Include multiple choice: will add up to 200 multiple choice questions to the assessment, which are answered on a bubble sheet (100 questions per sheet).
+5. Select Multiple choice settings.
+This can add up to 200 multiple choice questions to the assessment, which are answered on a bubble sheet (100 questions per sheet).

 Automated Matching considerations and recommendations: